giraycoskun/giraycoskun.dev/docs/developers-notebook/Starting-Python-Project.md

     This a note-to-myself  kind of article. **Not an expert’s opinion.**

-!!! warning

-    Text for this article created with the help of NotionAI or ChatGPT and edited by me.

 Starting a Python project can be challenging, but this blog will guide you through essential steps, including dependency management, documentation, logging, and Dockerizing your application.
 This guide provides a practical roadmap to getting started with Python projects.

 ## 1. Dependency Management